Harriet Bury, Countess of Charleville

-Her A Journey to Florence in 1817, a travel diary written when she was seventeen years old and visited the city with her family, was published in 1951, after a copy was found in a bookshop in London.
+Her A Journey to Florence in 1817, a travel diary written when she was fourteen years old and visited the city with her family, was published in 1951, after a copy was found in a bookshop in London.
 Among other points of interest in the diary are comments on the activities of Pauline Bonaparte, who was living in Italy at the time, and was visited by her stepfather.

 Viscountess Tullamore became a countess in 1835, when her husband inherited the earldom.
 Her portrait was among those published in 1828 in a collection entitled "Picture Gallery of the Female Nobility", printed in Belle Assemblée: Or, Court and Fashionable Magazine.
 She died in Naples, Italy, aged 46.